 Martin says: “The team and I have been working on this for a long time.
 We’re planning to add a lot more, but it’s got to the stage where I think there’s a vast amount of unique information already, so it’d be wrong to hold it back any further.

 MSE future plans include…

 - How you compare with others.
 This allows you to benchmark how you’re doing compared with everyone else.
-After all, a 72% hit rate may not seem brilliant, but if only 1 in 1,000 people get it, it’s pretty good.
+After all, a 72% hit rate may not seem brilliant, but it’s pretty good if only 1 in 1,000 people get it.

-- Detailed help specific to you.
-The aim is, we’ll analyse your situation and present the right tips, guides, articles and videos on how to improve your file.
+- Detailed help is specific to you.
+The aim is to analyse your situation and present the right tips, guides, articles and videos on how to improve your file.